Epoxycraft

 When working with glass cloth (laminating) it’s useful to know that the tint will impregnate the cloth – and almost hold any pattern you add.
 For example, you could pour an ‘S’ shape and it’d hold with a small bleed at the edges.
 It’s possible to achieve a marbling effect by pouring multi-coloured layers, leaving them to dye the fabric, then squeegeeing off the excess.
 The first colour that hits the cloth is the one that sticks.
 For example if you pour a blue tinted epoxy onto the bare glass and then a red tinted epoxy over the top, the blue will be prevalent when it’s flattened out.

-In keeping with ENTROPY RESINS ethos of being environmentally friendly, the tints are water based.
+In keeping with Entropy Resins ethos of being environmentally friendly, the tints are water based.
 Each tint comes in a 25g recycled plastic bottle with a droplet nozzle designed for precision control.
-Purchase ENTROPY RESINS online.
+Purchase Entropy Resins online.

 Share on